thoughtbot/gitsh/README.md

         gitsh% commit && push

 * Make temporary modifications to your git configuration with gitsh config variables.
-These changes only effect git commands issues in this gitsh session and are forgotten when you exit, just like shell environment variables.
+These changes only affect git commands issued in this gitsh session and are forgotten when you exit, just like shell environment variables.